reflectoring/reflectoring.github.io/_posts/2021-09-19-spring-scheduler.md

 When the `@EnableScheduling` annotation is processed, Spring scans the application packages to find all the Spring Beans decorated with `@Scheduled` methods and sets up their execution schedule.

-## Enable Scheduling Based on a Property
+## Enabling Scheduling Based on a Property
 We would also like to disable scheduling during running tests.
-For this, we need to add a [condition](/spring-boot-conditionals/) to our `SchedulerConfig`.
-Let's add the `@ConditionalOnProperty` annotation with the name of the property we want to use to control scheduling:
+For this, we need to add a [condition](/spring-boot-conditionals/) to our `SchedulerConfig` class.
+Let us add the `@ConditionalOnProperty` annotation with the name of the property we want to use to control scheduling:

 ```java
 import org.springframework.boot.autoconfigure.condition.ConditionalOnProperty;